Mike DiCenso enters his ninth season at Merrimack in 2017-18 and continues to serve as the offensive line coach.

 Under DiCenso's guidance, Merrimack's offensive line has helped produce gaudy numbers for both the Merrimack offense in general, as well as protect some of the top quarterbacks the program has ever seen.
+In recent years, the offensive line has also produced a number of all-conference and all-region selections.

 In the 2015 season, DiCenso saw two members of his offensive line earn all-conference recognition, as the unit helped produce 342.8 yards per game and 28.0 points per game (3rd/NE-10).
 The offensive line also yielded only 23 sacks on the season, including only 18 against league competition.
 Merrimack held two opponents without a sack and three more to just one during the 2015 campaign.